jpilgrim/mdspex/mdspex.doc/index.md

 	IGNORE: Ignore, character 0
 	INVALID: Invalid character

-For mathematical formulars, a subset of Tex is supported.
+For mathematical equations, a subset of Tex is supported.
 Since this is done similar to Tex, the following categories known from Tex are used:

 	TEX_ESC: Tex: Escape character in Tex, '\' by default.